 In order to prevent Septoria leaf spot, use fungicides with active ingredients like chlorothalonil, copper, or mancozeb to help reduce the disease.
 However, they must be applied before symptoms appear as they cannot cure the plant…

-Should I Cut off Leaves with Brown Spots?
+Should I Cut off Leaves with Black Spots?

 Will Cut Leaves Grow Back?